-Our Cardiff planners coordinated planning delivery and listed building consent for the restoration of this abandoned historic building to bring it back into public use, provide exciting new premises for local businesses and inspire further regeneration initiatives.
+Our Cardiff planners coordinated planning delivery and listed building consent for the restoration of this abandoned historic building to bring it back into public use with exciting new premises for local businesses that inspire further regeneration initiatives.

 Until recently, the Grade II listed Jennings Building had lain abandoned on Porthcawl’s seafront.
-ABA Holdings, with whom we had previously worked on the Tramshed in Cardiff and Barry’s Pumphouse, was granted a long-term lease by Bridgend County Borough Council to redevelop the site.
-Together with ABA and Ellis Williams Architects, we have helped transformed the former warehouse into a vibrant mixed-use facility with 14 live-work units and three restaurant/coffee shop units.
+ABA Holdings, with whom WYG had previously worked on the Tramshed in Cardiff and Barry’s Pumphouse, was granted a long-term lease by Bridgend County Borough Council to redevelop the site.
+Together with ABA and Ellis Williams Architects, we helped transform the former warehouse into a vibrant mixed-use facility with 14 live-work units and three restaurant/coffee shop units.

 In fulfilment of the aspirations of both client and local authority, the scheme has delivered notable economic and social benefits while respecting the rich history of the building itself.
-The project also won the Regeneration category at the RICS Wales Awards 2018.
+All of this was recognised when the project won the Regeneration category at the RICS Wales Awards 2018.

-To achieve tangible local benefits, developer, design team and local authority worked cooperatively throughout the land transaction and statutory planning processes.
-This enabled generation of innovative approaches to achieving a high-quality conversion and fulfilling the authority’s vision for the building to become a vibrant contributor to the Porthcawl economy.
+To achieve tangible local benefits, the developer, design team, and local authority cooperated throughout the land transaction and statutory planning processes.
+This enabled innovative approaches to achieving a high-quality conversion and fulfilling the authority’s vision for the building to become a vibrant contributor to the Porthcawl economy.

 Sustainability and heritage

 The re-use of an important historical building on a brownfield site is inherently sustainable.
-In addition to bringing the site back in to active use, the scheme aimed to secure a positive future for the building with new roof insulation and high-specification double glazing to mitigate against energy loss in this exposed harbourside location.
+In addition to bringing the site back into active use, the scheme aimed to secure a positive future for the building with new roof insulation and high-specification double glazing to mitigate energy loss in this exposed harbourside location.